 A Who’s-Who open mic of LA urban ag experts

 Andrew Blume is a volunteer from the Association for Vertical Farming.
 The growing organization has been in operation for 4 years.
 He asked urban ag professionals and enthusiasts to lean on the Association for Vertical Farming if you want to reach large or small companies.
 With 80 members in 17 different countries, they have a growing global platform.
 They went from 1 to 10 multinational companies from 2015-2016.

 Andrew also introduced the crowd to their AVF Award, which works to get young people involved in urban ag solutions.
 The 2016 AVF Award award attracted 300 student-led teams from around the world to develop concepts in urban vertical farming and try and win their fair share of over $10,000 in prize money.

 Tim Alderson from Solutions for Urban Ag said a few words about his non-profit organization which was founded in 1991.
 Their mission is to offer innovative solutions to some of the pressing food security, public health, ecological, workforce and education needs facing urban environments today.
 They seek to implement innovation in scalable agricultural systems, enabling urban land to be sustainably managed to produce food while protecting and improving environmental resources.
 Service areas of the organization include: landscape systems, ag education for children and adults, food bank, food panty support, land lease alternatives, and more.

-Eileen offered to put together a tour for us and show us around her campus and program.
+Eileen offered to put together a tour for us around Cal Poly Pomona campus and program.

 Claire Fox from the Food Policy Council, a non-profit organization established by the City of LA under Mayor Antonio Villaraigosa stepped onstage to invite folks to Annual Food Day at LA City Hall on Tuesday, October 26th 2016.
 The organization convenes stakeholders from across our regional food system to collaborate on policy to create a healthy, sustainable fair food system.